MichaelClerx/cellml-validation/cellml_1_0/README.md

 - A variable cannot have public _and_ private interface "in".

 The third rule doesn't seem strictly necessary (as the second rule already prevents any abuse), but is present in CellML 1.0 anyway.

+Finally, users can add their own relationship types by using a `relationship` attribute on the `relationship_ref` element from any namespace other than cellml, mathml, cmeta, or rdf.
+In this case its value is unrestricted and there are no rules for the relationship's interpretation.

 ## Identifiers